Stochastic contextual bandits with graph feedback: from independence number to MAS number: Introduction

 \subsection{Our results}

 In this paper we focus on contextual bandits with both feedback graphs across actions and complete cross-learning across contexts.
 This setting was proposed in \citep{Han20}, with applications to bidding in first-price auctions.
 As opposed to an arbitrary feedback graph across all context-action pairs in \citep{dann2020reinforcement}, we assume a complete cross-learning because of two reasons.
 First, in many scenarios the contexts encode different states which only play roles in the reward function; in other words, the counterfactual rewards for all contexts can be observed by plugging different contexts into the reward function.
 Such examples include bidding in auctions \citep{balseiro19,Han20} and sleeping bandits modeled in \citep{schneider2024optimal}.
 Second, this scenario is representative and sufficient to reflect the main ideas and findings of this paper.
+Discussion and results under more general settings is left to Section~\ref{sec:weakly_observable}.

 Throughout this paper we consider the following stochastic contextual bandits.
 At the beginning of each round $t\in [T]$ during the time horizon $T$, an oblivious adversary chooses a context $c_t\in [M]$ and reveals it to the learner, and the learner chooses an action $a_t\in [K]$.
-There is a directed feedback graph $G=([K],E)$ across the actions such that all rewards in $(r_{t,c,a})_{c\in [M], (a_t, a)\in E}$ are observable\footnote{We assume that $G$ contains all self-loops, i.e. $(a,a)\in E$ for all $a\in[K]$.}, where we assume no structure in the rewards except that $r_{t,c,a}\in [0,1]$.
+There is a strongly observable\footnote{For every $a\in[K]$, either $a\rightarrow a$ or $a'\rightarrow a$ for all $a'\neq a$, as defined in \citep{alon2015online}.} directed feedback graph $G=([K],E)$ across the actions such that all rewards in $(r_{t,c,a})_{c\in [M], (a_t, a)\in E}$ are observable, where we assume no structure in the rewards except that $r_{t,c,a}\in [0,1]$.
 In our stochastic environment, the mean reward $\bE[r_{t,c,a}]=\mu_{c,a}$ is unknown but invariant with time.
 We are interested in the characterization of the minimax regret achieved by the learner:

 where the infimum is over all admissible policies based on the available observations.
 In the sequel we might also constrain the class of context sequences to $c^T \in \calC$, and we will use $\reg_T^\star(G,M,\calC)$ and $\reg_T(\pi^T; G,M,\calC)$ to denote the respective meanings by taking the supremum over $c^T \in \calC$.